ha5ha6/judy_blog/_pages/pgac.md

 The above corresponds to Figure 13.1

-The results shows that REINFORCE can learn an optimal stochastic policy approaching the optimal value of the starting state
+The results shows that REINFORCE was able to learn an optimal stochastic policy approaching the optimal value of the starting state

 ### References